djungowski/cucumber-assert/README.md

 ## Available assertions
 Generally cucumber-assert wraps the assertions available by default in node.
 For reference see http://nodejs.org/api/assert.html

-The paramater "callback" is the callback provided by cucumber.js in step definitions and has to be passed always alongside the actual values and expectations.
+The parameter "callback" is the callback provided by cucumber.js in step definitions and has to be passed always alongside the actual values and expectations.

 #### equal(actual, expected, callback, [message])
 #### notEqual(actual, expected, callback, [message])